ErnestEZY/Food-Nutrition-Tracker-App/README.md

 7. Review personalized insights and recommendations.

 *Notes*
-a.
-The app uses Malaysia Standard Time (MST) for date and time calculations.
+1. The app uses Malaysia Standard Time (MST) for date and time calculations.
-b.
-Daily totals reset at 12 AM each day, but historical data is retained for trend analysis.
+2. Daily totals reset at 12 AM each day, but historical data is retained for trend analysis.
-c.
-Ensure your MongoDB database is properly configured to store and retrieve food logs.
+3. Ensure your MongoDB database is properly configured to store and retrieve food logs.